esa/lisa-orbit-files/README.md

 ## Acronyms:
 * CReMA (Consolidated Report on Mission Analysis)
 * MIDA (Mean Initial Displacement angle): The displacement angle of the LISA constellation from the Mean Earth at the beginning of science phase.
-Positive values indicate an Earth-leading configuration, negative values and Earth-trailing configuration.
+Positive values indicate an Earth-leading configuration, negative values an Earth-trailing configuration.
 * cw/ccw (clockwise/counter-clockwise): Indicates the apparent rotation of the constellation as seen from the Sun.

 ## Reference